-The Leonardo Helicopters AW609 is a civilian version of the military Osprey V-22 aircraft.
+The Leonardo Helicopters/AgustaWestland AW609 is a civilian version of the military Osprey V-22 aircraft.
 Unlike the Osprey, the AW609 comes has a pressurized luxury cabin for flights up to 25,000 feet.
 Leonardo Helicopters is a well-experienced maker of aircraft ranging from helicopters to fighter jets.
-The AW 609 will run about $25 million per unit and is expected to begin service in 2020.
+The AW 609 will run about $25 million per unit and is expected to be available for delivery in 2020, though specific, hard dates for its delivery readiness are not currently available.

 Leonardo Helicopters (Headquartered in Rome, Italy)